jmotwel/NetAppsFinal/README.txt

 For our final project, our team used multiple files as well as several images.
 These files and images must be included in order for the game to run.

-The necessary files are also included here: https://github.com/jmotwel/VGDFinal
+The necessary files are also included here: https://github.com/jmotwel/NetAppsFinal

-You need to host a file server in the directory in order to play the game.
-If you have python it is simple.
-Python comes integrated with a file server.
-The command is:
-python -m http.server
-After running the command go to the address specified in the console.
-By default it is http://localhost:8000
+The game is hosted with server.py file through flask.
+The ip address is hard coded inside the javascript client file because zeroconf was giving us trouble.
+The leaderboard and pokemon display scripts are inside ./static/img/pokemon.

 All of the code for our game is included in the .pde files.